jdillard/personal-site/_posts/2018-08-25-documentation-internationalization-using-sphinx-and-zanata.md

 To simplify this process you can combine those steps in a shell script, **build.sh**.
-You can even run `zanata-cli` in non-interactive mode so that it is more portable for your [CI/CD pipeline](/blog/continuous-deployment-of-a-sphinx-website-with-using-jenkins-and-docker.html):
+You can even run `zanata-cli` in non-interactive mode so that it is more portable for your [continuous deployment](/blog/continuous-deployment-of-a-sphinx-website-with-using-jenkins-and-docker.html) pipeline:

 ```bash
 #!/bin/bash